Identify the base and the exponents in the expression \((9^{3})(9^{5})\). Here, the base is 9 for both terms.

 Laws of Exponents

 The laws of exponents provide rules for simplifying expressions involving powers.
 One key rule states that when multiplying two expressions with the same base, you add their exponents.
 For example, a^m * a^n = a^(m+n).
-This rule is essential for simplifying expressions like (9^3)(9^5).
+This rule is essential for simplifying (9^3)(9^5).